 Explain to your child the importance of setting a Goal in life

-Yes, a goal serves a meaning and purpose for the efforts your child dedicate to accomplish certain things.
+Yes, a goal serves a meaning and purpose for the efforts your child dedicates to accomplish certain things.
 Ideally, you need to advise them that setting a goal is vital for future success.
-You can split it as long term and short term goals.
-This is because once they achieve short term goals; they get to taste prosperity in succeeding.
+You can split it into long-term and short-term goals.
+This is because once they achieve short-term goals; they get to taste prosperity in succeeding.
 So now your child is self-motivated to go for bigger purposes disregarding the difficulty in attaining it.

-Please encourage your child to solve their own problems:
+Please encourage your child to solve their problems

 It would be best if you allowed your children to deal with their issues.
 A solution has to arise from their mind so that they can develop the most crucial entrepreneurial skill of problem-solving.
 You don't have to leave them all alone; instead, you can advise them to do a SWOT- analysis before making any decision.
-Yes, they need to analyze their strengths, their weakness; opportunities open for them, and the threats arising from the problem.
-SWOT-analysis helps your child to come up with a well-prepared plan to deal with the problem.
+Yes, they need to analyze their strengths, their weakness; the opportunities open for them, and the threats arising from the problem.
+SWOT analysis helps your child develop a well-prepared plan to deal with the problem.

-As a parent, you need to foster your kids to explore their surroundings, aid them to develop an analytical mind.
-Because with an analytical brain, more creative questions arise and answers provided for these can reward them a new piece of wisdom.
+As a parent, you need to encourage your kids to explore their surroundings and aid them in developing an analytical mind.
+With an analytical brain, more creative questions arise and answers provided for these can reward them with a new piece of wisdom.
 Creativity also improves your child's spontaneous responses, a much-needed skill for a future businessperson.

 Yes, financial literacy is a must for your kid from a young age.
-It would help if you gave them a bigger picture of how someone makes money, how they manage and invests in a business, and how they expend it for a better purpose like charity.
+It would help if you gave them a bigger picture of how someone makes money, how they manage and invest in a business, and how they expend it for a better purpose like charity.
 As a parent, it's your responsibility to lay a strong financial foundation for your child, because this is something that cannot be acquired from school.
-Assist your child to propose a small business plan, guide them to quote the investment amount and the profit expected.
+Assist your child in proposing a small business plan, and guide them to quote the investment amount and the profit expected.
 All this gives them an idea of managing money with accountability.

-Educate your child how to face a failure:
+Educate your child on how to face failure

-Yes, and entrepreneur never thinks about self all the time, he/she also cares for people around them.
+Yes, entrepreneur never thinks about themselves all the time, he/she also care for the people around them.
 Because it's with their support, a leader can lead the enterprise to success.
 As a parent, you need to teach your child from a young age how empathy as an ability plays a significant role in the making of a leader.
-Cultivate good deeds in your child, like helping their friends when they have academic doubts or to strongly justify any misunderstanding with the truth.
+Cultivate good deeds in your child, like helping their friends when they have academic doubts or to justify any misunderstanding with the truth strongly.
 Let your child inspire his friends with his good deeds and leadership.